AIGCEra/Creator/readme.md

-# Agent's Small Step — CDP Controls EXE
+# Agent's Small Step — CDP Controls Desktop App EXE

 The prologue of Agent begins with CDP breaking through the boundaries of the browser.